prisma/prisma/docs/development-mode.md

 1. **Adjust data model**: Change your [data model definition](./data-modeling.md#data-model-definition) to match your desired database schema.
 Then **save** the schema file.

 Because the development server is watching your schema file (which includes the data model definition) in the background, it notices that you've performed a change and updates your database schema for you.
 There are **no migration files** created for this schema update!
+However, it does update Lift's `_Migrations` table in your database schema.

 The development mode lets you make quick changes to your data model as you develop your application without the need to persist these changes in a migration.
 Only once you're happy with your data model, you can [stop the development mode](#stopping-development-mode) and persist your migration using: